 News State launches interactive fall foliage report Fall foliage in Central Park.
 Photo Credit: FLICKR / quintanomedia By IVAN PEREIRA firstname.lastname@example.org @IvanPer4 Updated September 24, 2015 7:13 AM Print Share fbShare Tweet gShare Email New Yorkers looking to take in the fall colors now have a handy guide for the best spots and times in the Empire State.
 Gov. Andrew Cuomo launched the "I Love New York" fall foliage report, an online tool that charts the color conditions and includes an interactive map, vantage points and suggested events.
 "When people see what New York has to offer, they'll fall in love, so this fall I encourage everyone to keep an eye on the foliage report and take a trip to see what they've been missing," Cuomo said in a statement.
 Tourism spending in New York provides a total economic impact of more than $26 billion, with $16.23 billion in direct spending between September and November, according to the governor.
 The state is also launching a social media campaign, the 2015 Foliage Photo of the Week.
 By IVAN PEREIRA email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.